 A new spin on life

 Sarah said the wish was fantastic from start to finish.
-As well as saving a mystical mermaid, Jazmyn visited native animals at Australia Zoo and had an epic flight experience thanks to our business partner Qantas.
+As well as saving a mystical mermaid, Jazmyn visited native animals at Australia Zoo and had an epic flight experience thanks to Qantas.

 “Jazmyn got to meet the pilot and sit in the cockpit, and they also gave little gifts to the girls.
 And Jazmyn had to go hand out water to the passengers and ask them if they have any tips to save mermaids.”

 Sarah said life was still challenging for Jazmyn, with chronic fatigue limiting her day-to-day life.

 “She is still in lots of pain every day and needs medication every day,” Sarah said.

 “But the wish just changed things, it put a different spin on her life.”

 When Jazmyn saw her mermaid friend Jaime, she couldn’t believe her tail.
 She said, ‘It feels like skin’.Jazmyn’s mum Sarah

 Despite being one of Australia's most trusted charities, we don't receive government funding.
 Please give what you can - every dollar counts.

 Make-A-Wish volunteers visit each child to capture their greatest wish, getting to the heart of what kids truly want and why.
 This profound insight is part of what makes Make-A-Wish unique, giving children full creative control and helping to shape their entire Wish Journey.